 Price: Regular: € 15,- / Student € 5,-

-These workshops connect grass-roots problem owners and human rights defenders with a diverse audience of cross-sector expertise to investigate and understand these challenges, and explore their contexts and mechanisms with a plurality of perspectives that enriches the problem-solving process and leads to innovative new tech ideas for human rights advocacy.
+These workshops connect grass-roots problem owners and human rights defenders with an audience of diverse expertise to investigate and understand their challenges, and explore their contexts and mechanisms from a plurality of perspectives.

-This year we are also dedicating a workshop to exploring methods and new technologies that could impact on global ecological issues.
-Our approach relies on the premise that we can actually solve the world’s problems togther, so please do turn up, we’d love to see you there!
+This year we are dedicating one workshop to exploring methods and new technologies that could positvely impact on global ecological issues.
+So, turn up and let us solve the world’s problems togther, we’d love to see you there!
 Until December 6th 🙂

 UDHR: art.
 21

 Latin America is currently experiencing a wave of democratic oppression and human rights violations.
 In particular, Nicaragua is going through its most violent social uprise since the Sandinista Revolution in 1979 and is currently under an oppressive military dictatorship that has blocked all forms of freedoms in the country.
 SOSNicaragua, a self-organized international solidarity group currently active in over 30 countries, has been working towards reestablishing peace and democracy in Nicaragua.
 By incorporating a strong technological element as a cornerstone of their activism, SOSNicaragua is becoming an example of how even the strongest dictatorships can be stopped by collective coordinated action.

 How can technology reach out to and unite the Nicaraguan people and diaspora to coordinate and reappropriate the Government?